FredrIQ/fiqhack/README.md

 Dependencies
 ------------

-To build FIQhack, you need make, zlib (which is probably already installed), libjansson (http://www.digip.org/jansson -- shipped with this source), and its development branch.
+To build FIQHack, you need make, zlib (which is probably already installed), libjansson (http://www.digip.org/jansson -- shipped with this source), and its development branch.
 You will also need `bison` and `flex`, as well as a C compiler (gcc or clang will both work).